MrBearTW/somewhere/AWS/CloudGuru.md

                     - SSE-C
                 - Client Side Encryption
             - If you want to enforce the use of encryption for your files stored in S3, use an S3 Bucket Policy to deny all PUT requests that don't include the x-amz-server-side-encryption parameter in the request header.
+    26. Setup Encryption On An S3 Buckets LAB
+        - 建立一個 Bucket
+            - 用 Policy generator 建立一個 policy
+    27. CORS Configuration Lab
+        - Static website hosting
+        - 建立兩個 bucket
+            - 修改 CORS configuration，才可以跨 bucket 讀取
+    28. CloudFront
+        - What is a CDN ?
+            - A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage, and a content delivery server.
+        - CloudFront - Key Terminology
+            - Edge Location - This is the location where content is cached and can also be written, Separate to an AWS Region/AZ
+            - Origin - This is the origin of all the files that the CDN will distribute.
+Qrigins can be an S3 Bucket, an EC2 Instancem, an Elastic Load Balancer, or Route53.
+            - Distribution - This is the name given the CDN, which consists of a collection of Edge Locations.
+            - Web Distribution - Typically used for websites
+            - RTMP - Used for Media Streaming.
+        - What is CloudFront ?
+            - Amazon CloudFront can be used to deliver you entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.
+Requests for you content are automatically routed to the nearest edge location, so content is deliverd with the bestpossible performance.
+            - Amazon CloudFront is optimized to work with other Amazon Web Services, like Amazon Simple Storage Service (Amazon S3), Amazon Elastic Compute Cloud(Amazon EC2), Amazon Elastic Load Blancing, and Amazon Route53.
+Amazon CloudFront also works seamlessly with any non-AWS origin server, which stores the original, definitive versions of your files.
+            - CloudFront Distribution types:
+                - Web Distribution - Use for Websites, HTTP / HTTPS
+                - RTMP Distribution - (Adobe Real Time Messaging Protocal) Used for Media Streaming / Flash multi-media content
+        - Cloud Front And S3 Transfer Acceleration
+            - Amazon S3 Transfer Acxceleration enables fast, easy, and secure transfers of files over long distances between your end users and an S3 bucket.
+            - Transfer Acceleration takes advantage of Amazon CloudFront's globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
+        - CloudFront - Exam Tips
+            - Edge Location - This is the location where content will be cached.
+This is separate to an AWS Region / AZ.
+            - Origin - This is the origin of all the files that the CDN will distribute.
+Origins can be an S3 Bucket, an EC2 Insatance, an Elastic Load Balancer, or Route53.
+            - Distribution - This is the name given the CDN, which consists of a collection of Edge Locations.
+                - Web Distribution - Typically used for Websites.
+                - RTMP - Used for Media Streaming.
+            - Edge locations are not just Read only - you can WRITE to them, too. (i.e. PUT an object on to them.)
+            - CloudFront Edge Locations are utilised by S3 Transfer Acceleration to reduce latency for S3 uploads.
+            - Objects are cached for the life ogf the TTL (Time To Live.)
+            - You can clear cached objects, but you will be charged.
+    29. CloudFront Lab